Home

 Who is eligible for government home improvement grant?

-In Illinois in general everyone is eligible to home improvement and repairs grants and assistance (you can find them all in this article).
-In reality, because the needs are so big, some groups like seniors, veterans, disable and low-income households are given priority.
+In general all homeowners are eligible for home improvement and repairs grants and assistance in Illinois (find them all below).
+In reality, because the needs are so big, some groups like seniors, veterans, disabled and low-income households are given priority.
 Even in those case, you need to apply as soon as possible because funds are limited.

 So it’s often first arrived first served basis: apply early.

-In general in Illinois all repair and improvement help with:
+In general in the state of Illinois, repair grants for homeowners can help with:

-• – Make sure your home does not harm its residents’ health.
+• – Make sure your home does not harm the residents’ health.

 • – Make sure your home structure is sound and may not hurt its resident.